Artist in Residence: International Contemporary Ensemble (ICE)

 – Levy Lorenzo of ICE

-Composer/musician Levy Lorenzo, a key member of the International Contemporary Ensemble (ICE), is the ongoing driving force for the musical collective's programs at Usdan.
+Composer/musician Levy Lorenzo, a key member of the International Contemporary Ensemble (ICE), was the ongoing driving force for the musical collective's programs at Usdan.

 "INFINITE LIVES": VIDEO GAME COLLABORATION (2019)

-In ICE’s third year as Artist in Residence at Usdan Summer Camp for the Arts, Levy Lorenzo returns to co-create a new performance work with students -- this time it will feature music for chamber ensemble and hacked video game controllers.
-The piece will be developed in collaboration with students from the Video Game Art & Design course and Contemporary Classical Ensemble.
+In ICE’s third year as Artist in Residence at Usdan Summer Camp for the Arts, Levy Lorenzo returned to co-create a new performance work with students -- this time featuring music for chamber ensemble and hacked video game controllers.
+The piece was developed in collaboration with students from the Video Game Art & Design course and Contemporary Classical Ensemble.

-Sounds will be captured from the Video Game Design course in Weeks 3 and 4 and used as source material for the Contemporary Classical Ensemble students in Weeks 5 and 6.
-Levy will collaboratively guide the students in a process of electronic music instrument design, improvisation, composition, and performance.
-Two additional performers from the ICE will also join during the fifth and sixth week of camp.
+Sounds were captured from the Video Game Design course in Weeks 3 and 4 and used as source material for the Contemporary Classical Ensemble students in Weeks 5 and 6.
+Levy collaboratively guided the students in a process of electronic music instrument design, improvisation, composition, and performance.
+Two additional performers from the ICE joined during the fifth and sixth weeks of camp.